Which Microsoft Office Version to Get

 Are Family Members Interested?

 Yes, size does matter.
 While you can get single subscriptions, buying the family version is usually more economical.
 For an additional $30 a year, you can add 5 more people to your family plan.
-This also means each member gets their own 1TB of OneDrive cloud storage.
+This also means each member gets 1TB of OneDrive cloud storage.
 This is economical when you figure Microsoft charges $9.99/mo for an extra terabyte anyway.

 This plan also includes the Microsoft Family Safety mobile app.
 The app allows you to set time limits on programs and devices.
 The app also allows you to set content filters, making blocking certain websites much easier.
 You’ll also get activity summaries.